It seems like everyone is talking about the ketogenic (“keto”) diet these days.

 Before we get too far in, I want to make something perfectly clear – the ketogenic diet isn’t a magic bullet to get rid of acne.

-With that being said, the ketogenic diet a great choice when compared to most other diets.
+With that being said, the ketogenic diet is a great choice when compared to most other diets.

 So why exactly does keto generally make your skin healthier?

 Bare with me here for a second, as this is probably the single largest benefit of keto for acne.